xavaran-0ad/boongui-hacked/README.md

-# boongui-hacked
-Hacked boonGUI that displays all stats (including enemy) in real time.
-Incompatible with autociv-based mods (e.g. hyper0ad) The other features of BoonGUI are left untouched.
-Add comments to tell me what additional features you would like.
+Hacked BoonGUI

+-Reveal stats of enemies
+-Reveal training and research activities of enemies -Reveal all chats

+Incompatible with hyper0ad or any autociv-based mods Incompatible with reveal map mod